cisco/mindmeld/source/userguide/entity_resolver.rst

 Train the entity resolver
 -------------------------

 The Entity Resolver uses the `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ full-text search and analytics engine for information retrieval.
-This is required by the advanced text similarity model Workbench uses by default.
-Once Elasticsearch is up and running, no configuration needed is needed within Workbench.
+This is required by the advanced text similarity model MindMeld uses by default.
+Once Elasticsearch is up and running, no configuration needed is needed within MindMeld.
 To learn how to set up Elasticsearch, see the :doc:`Getting Started guide <getting_started>`.

 .. note::

-   If you choose not to use Elasticsearch (not recommended), Workbench provides a simple baseline version of entity resolution as a fallback.
+   If you choose not to use Elasticsearch (not recommended), MindMeld provides a simple baseline version of entity resolution as a fallback.
 See :ref:`About the Exact Match text similarity model <exact_match>`.

 Once all of the entity mapping files are generated, you can either (1) train the resolver as a standalone component, or (2) build the whole NLP pipeline, which trains the resolver along with the other components.